 Once you’re done investigating, discuss the problem with your husband.
 Be transparent about your feelings.
 Stress the fact that you’re not starting an argument, rather, fixing your bridge of communication before it becomes too broken to repair.

 If he agrees with your observation, you can both help each other by coming up with loving reminders that “you’re doing it again.”
-Maybe each time he interrupts, you can hum a light song you both love.
+Maybe each time he interrupts, you can hum a light song that you both love.
 And if he does it in public, or when you’re with other people, you can look at him with a funny face.
 These positive stimuli will help reinforce his cooperation.

 If He’s Cheating